SHagege/blackbox/README.md

 Blackbox is storing all your social media data, first from Twitter but in the long term from every social media into a personal, private blockchain.
 That way, everything is recorded and nothing can be modified or alternated.
-Just like the Bitcoin protocol, Blackbox put inside blocks tweets, Facebook statuses, Instagram pictures and so on into blocks.
+Just like the Bitcoin protocol, Blackbox put Tweets, Facebook statuses, Instagram pictures and so on into blocks.

 ## Installing
 Run
 ```
-pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```

+## Configuration
+You'll need to get API access for Twitter and Instagram.